sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 - Select ***Use Lambda Proxy integration***.

-- If you are in the correct region, your Lambda function name will auto populate when you start typing it's title.
+- If you are in the correct region, your Lambda function's name will auto populate when you start typing its title.

 <img src="{{ site.url }}{{ site.baseurl }}/images/2020-09-12-serverless/step12-api-4.png" alt="AWS Screenshot" width="640">